 Our study results suggest that RRP is a therapeutically effective method with a few severe complications, which is in line with other recently published studies [3].
-Comparing different surgical approaches, De Carlo et al. [3] have reported weighted mean estimated blood loss of 935 ml, intra- and postoperative transfusion rate of 19.63%, weighted mean operative time 179.03 minutes (105-253 minutes), length of hospital stay 7.87 days (3-16 days) and catheterization time of 12.85 days (1.23-16 days) in RRP series.
-In our study, the mean blood loss was less (846 ml) and mean operation time was shorter (170.87 minutes), which could be explained by the well-accomplished technique of vascular control during RRP as well as an adequate operation volume of most surgeons (≥ 25 per surgeon).
-Comparison of operative time and transfusion rate might be misleading due to variations in reporting operative time (depending on the inclusion of set up time and PLN dissection and learning curve phase) and different clinical practices among institutions [3, 12].
+Comparing different surgical approaches, De Carlo et al. have reported weighted mean estimated blood loss of 935 ml, intra- and postoperative transfusion rate of 19.63%, weighted mean operative time 179.03 min.
+(105-253 min.), length of hospital stay 7.87 days (3-16 days) and catheterization time of 12.85 days (1.23-16 days) in RRP series [3].
+In our study the mean blood loss was less (846 ml) and mean operation time was shorter (170.87 min) which could be explained by the wellaccomplished technique of vascular control during RRP as well as an adequate operation volume of most surgeons (≥ 25 per surgeon).
+Comparison of operative time and transfusion rate might be misleading due to variations in reporting operative time (depending on inclusion of set up time and PLN dissection and learning curve phase) and different clinical practice among institutions [3, 12].
 Compared to minimally invasive surgical approaches, the average blood loss in RRP is three times greater, and the percentage of administered blood transfusions is five times greater [12, 13].
 A great variability in length of hospital stay (6-21 days) and catheterization time (9-21 days) in our study results from hospitalization of patients from other medical centers until the time for catheter removal.
-Such practice is present in European counties as well, where patients remain in hospital until the urinary catheter is removed, whereas in the USA, patients are usually discharged quickly after surgery [3].
+Such a practice is present in European counties as well, where patients remain in hospital until the urinary catheter is removed, whereas in the USA patients are usually discharged quickly after surgery [3].

 Positive surgical margins (Table 2) are an essential predictor of biochemical recurrence and additional treatment after surgery [14].
 In our series of patients, it was not always available, but the overall incidence of positive surgical margins was higher (28.7%) compared to other reported series of patients (15%) [5, 14].
 Relatively high incidence of pT3 patients is undoubtedly responsible for it and documented surgeon experience [14].
-There was no difference in IPSS QoL during the first three months between patients with positive and negative surgical margins like in another series [15].
+There was no difference in IPSS QoL during the first three months between patients with positive and negative surgical margins like in the other series [15].
 However, a decrease in the IPSS QoL during the follow-up could be explained by radiotherapy applied as a secondary treatment.

-In our study, the prevalence of complications and their distribution by Clavien- Dindo grades are in line with results in other published studies [5, 12].
-Although the OCR was relatively high (42.9%), reinterventions were done in only five (2%) patients who were operated on.
-Carlsson et al. [12] reported a similar OCR of 44.6%, whereas reintervention was performed in 14 (2.8%) patients.
-Data from a recently published review that included 29 studies reported a weighted mean OCR of 23.2% (range 6-68%) in patients who underwent RRP [3].
+In our study, the prevalence of complications and their distribution by Clavien-Dindo grades are in line with results in other published studies [5, 12].
+Although the OCR was relatively high (42.9%), reinterventions were done only in 5 (2%) operated patients.
+Carlsson et al. reported a similar OCR of 44.6%, whereas reintervention was performed in 14 (2.8%) patients [12].
+Data from the recently published review that included 29 studies reported a weighted mean OCR of 23.2% (range, 6-68%) in patients who underwent RRP [3].